jchen187/BaseNextJS/README.md

 ### Future Considerations
 - pm2 to manage processes
 - yeoman to easily create components
+- Makefile or yeoman?
+    - rename the project (not have it called basejs)
+    - regenerate index file within src/components
 - mongodb for search and database related items
 - firebase
 - redux